 The subject appeal has been filed by M/s.
-Modi & Modi Constructions, 5-4-187/3 & 4, 2rd Floor, M.G.Road, Secunderabad - 500 003 (hereinafter referred to as Appellants) against the Order - In -Original No. 45 / 2010 S.Tax dt.29.10.2010 passed by the Additional Commissioner of Service Tax, Hyderabad-II Commissionerate, Hyderabad (hereinafter referred to as Respondent).- conducted by the service tax department, it has come to light that they had undertaken a single venture viz.
-Nilgiri Homes and received amounts from customers from December 2007 to December 2009 towards sale of land, agreement for development charges for development of the layout into plots by laying of roads, drainage lines, electrical lines, water lines etc. and agreement of construction for construction of 18 independent houses for which sale deed agreements and construction agreements were entered by the appellants with the customers simultaneously.
-It was also noticed by the department from the ST3 returns filed by the appellants for the period October 2007 to March, 2008 and October 2008 to March 2009, that they had paid service tax of Rs.13,56,460/- for the period from December 2007 to December 2008 under Works Contract Service availing the option under Rule 3 (1) of the Works Contract (Composition Scheme for payment of Service Tax) Rules, 2007, on the receipts against agreements of construction and Sale deed amounts are excluded from payment of service tax.
-The appellants enter sale deed agreements and construction agreements simultaneously from their customers and paid service tax on the part of construction agreement amounts It was also noticed that they had stopped paying service tax from January 2009 by misinterpreting the clarification issued by the Central Board of Excise & Customs, New Delhi vide Circular No.108/02/2009 - ST dt.29.01.2009.
-Therefore, a show cause notice was issued to the appellants demanding payment of service tax of Rs.6,04,187/- under Section 73 (1) of the Finance Act,1994 for the period January 2009 to December 2009 with interest under Section 75 of the Act, ibid and proposing penalties under Sections 76, 77 and 78 of the Act, ibid.
-The said show cause notice was adjudicated by the lower authority vide the impugned order confirming the demand of Rs.6,04,187/- towards service tax along with interest and imposed penalties of Rs.5,000/- and Rs.6,04,187/- under Sections 77 and 78 of the Act, ibid respectively.
+Greenwood Estates, 5-4-187/3 & 4, 2rd Floor, M.G.Road, Secunderabad - 500 003 (hereinafter referred to as Appellants) against the Order - In -Original No. 47 / 2010 S.Tax dt.24.11.2010 passed by the Additional Commissioner of Service Tax, Hyderabad-II Commissionerate, Hyderabad (hereinafter referred to as Respondent).- viz.
+Greenwood Estates and received amounts from customers from September 2007 to December 2009 towards sale of land, agreement for development charges for development of the layout into plots by laying of roads, drainage lines, electrical lines, water lines etc. and agreement of construction for construction of 47 independent houses for which sale deed agreements and construction agreements were entered by the appellants with the customers simultaneously.
+It was also noticed by the department from the ST3 returns filed by the appellants for the period October 2007 to March, 2008 and October 2008 to March 2009, that they had paid service tax of Rs.22,24,946/- along with other payments of Rs.7,624/- for the period from December 2007 to December 2008 under Works Contract Service availing the option under Rule 3 (1) of the Works Contract (Composition Scheme for payment of Service Tax) Rules, 2007, on the receipts against agreements of construction and Sale deed amounts are excluded from payment of service tax.
+The appellants enter sale deed agreements and construction agreements simultaneously from their customers and paid service tax on the part of construction agreement amounts.
+It was also noticed that they had stopped paying service tax from January 2009 by misinterpreting the clarification issued by the Central Board of Excise & Customs, New Delhi vide Circular No.108/02/2009 - ST dt.29.01.2009.
+Therefore, a show cause notice was issued to the appellants demanding payment of service tax of Rs.9,47,737/- under Section 73 (1) of the Finance Act,1994 for the period January 2009 to December 2009 with interest under Section 75 of the Act, ibid and proposing penalties under Sections 76, 77 and 78 of the Act, ibid.
+The said show cause notice was adjudicated by the lower authority vide the impugned order confirming the demand of Rs.9,47,737/towards service tax along with interest and imposed penalties of Rs.5,000/- and Rs.9,47,737/- under Sections 77 and 78 of the Act, Ibid respectively.

 Brief facts of the case are that the appellants are service tax registrants under the category of Works Contract Service in respect of construction of residential complex service.
-On investigation
+On investigation conducted by the service tax denartment, it has come to light that they had undertaken a single venture